privacyshore/privacygate-woocommerce/README.md

-# Coinbase Commerce for WooCommerce
+# PrivacyGate for WooCommerce
 **Note: This repository is not actively maintained.**

-A WooCommerce payment gateway that allows your customers to pay with cryptocurrency via Coinbase Commerce
+A WooCommerce payment gateway that allows your customers to pay with cryptocurrency via PrivacyGate

 ## Installation